ianyian/readmyobject/SUPPORT.md

 - **50-70%**
   - Lenient, detects more objects
-  - May count non-chips as chips
+  - May include more false positives
   - Use only if you're missing real objects

 **How it works:**